 Accessibility

-This website aims to meet level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.1.
+At all times, we aim for the accepted worldwide standard to meet level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.2.

-If there is information on this website that you can't access, or have any suggestions on how we can improve the accessibility of this website, please email us via vpwebsite-mgr@police.vic.gov.au.
+If there is website information that you can't access or you have a suggestion to improve the accessibility of this website, please email us via vpwebsite-mgr@police.vic.gov.au.

 Language settings and accessibility tools